sivantoledo/ssh-tunnels/README.md

     ISSUES=githubuser/githubrepo
     CLIENTID_SUFFIX=.youdomain.com
     BROKER=xyz1w2abcdefg-ats.iot.eu-central-1.amazonaws.com

-[MISSING INSTRUCTIONS FOR REALMS WITHOUT A BROKER!]
+    ALLOCATION_START_RANDOM=61000

-If you do not plan to use a broker, you do not need a value for `BROKER` in `system.txt`, but you do need to define a port allocation method and its parameters.
+If you do not plan to use a broker, you do not need a value for `BROKER` and `ALLOCATION_START_RANDOM` in `system.txt`, but you do need to define a port allocation method and its parameters.
 For our example, these would be:

     ALLOCATOR=hostname
     ALLOCATION_START_hula=61000